This policy document has been prepared by and approved by the Partners/Members of McCartneys LLP on 22nd May 2018

 - Breaches of confidentiality Information being given out inappropriately.

 - Failing to offer choice All individuals should be free to choose how the firm uses information relating to them.

-- Damage to reputation The damage to the firm’s reputation could be immeasurable if we were to be reported for breaching the GDPR.
+- Damage to reputation The damage to the firm’s reputation could be immeasurable if we were to be reported for breaching the UK GDPR.

 Everyone who for or with McCartneys LLP has some responsibility for ensuring data is collected, stored and handled appropriately and that data is not disclosed unlawfully and without consent.
-Every person that handles personal data must ensure that it is handled and processed in line with this policy and the GDPR principles.
+Every person that handles personal data must ensure that it is handled and processed in line with this policy and the UK GDPR principles.

 However, these people have key areas of responsibility:

 Keeping the partnership updated about data protection responsibilities, risks and issues.
 Reviewing all data protection procedures and related policies, in line with an agreed schedule.
 Arranging data protection training and advice for the people covered by this policy.
 Handling data protection questions from employees and anyone else covered by this policy.
 Dealing with requests from individuals to see the data McCartneys LLP holds about them (Subject access requests).
 Checking and approving any contracts or agreements with third parties that may handle the firm’s sensitive data.

 Ensuring all systems, services and equipment used for storing data meets acceptable security standards.
 Performing regular checks and scans to ensure security hardware and software is functioning correctly.
 Evaluating any third-party services the firm is considering using to store or process data, such as cloud computing services.
 Approving any data protection statements attached to communications such as e-mails and letters.

 - The partners are ultimately responsible for ensuring that McCartneys LLP meets its legal obligations.

 - The only people able to access data covered by this policy should be those who need it for their work.